webshotarchive/docs/blog/2025-07-11-to-have-screenshot/index.md

 tags: [developer, webshot-archive-ui, testing, visual-regression]
 ---

 When it comes to visual regression testing, [Playwright's `.toHaveScreenshot()`](https://playwright.dev/docs/test-snapshots) method has become a popular choice for developers.
-However, there's a growing need for more sophisticated screenshot management that goes beyond simple file-based storage.
-This is where Webshot Archive comes in, offering a centralized, team-friendly approach to visual testing.
+In addition to PR image diffs like [this](https://github.com/toshimoto821/toshi-moto/pull/293), with
+Webshot Archive you dont have to store the screenshots in your repo or deal with failing tests for insignificant changes.

 ## The Core Difference: Centralized vs Distributed